+Advertising

+Directing Mailings

+Newspaper Ads

+Signs

 Yellow Pages Listing

 Your reports will now show subtotals for the various ways that you advertise as well as the total for all of your advertising.

 To add a new subaccount:

-- 1 Create a new account as described in the previous section.
+1 Create a new account as described in the previous section.
 The account type must be the same as the parent account.
-For example, if the parent account is an expense account, the subaccount must be an expense account also. - 2 Select the "Subaccount of" checkbox. - 3 From the list, choose the account that you want to be the parent account. - 4 Click OK.
+For example, if the parent account is an expense account, the subaccount must be an expense account also.

+2 Select the "Subaccount of" check box.
+From the list, choose the account that you want to be the parent account.

+3 Click OK.

 To turn an existing account into a subaccount:

+- To turn an existing account into a subaccount: - 1 Choose Lists > Chart of Accounts.